junwei890/container/README.md

 }
 ```

 This code snippet allows me to view only process IDs within the container when I run `ps` within the container.
-However, there is a problem with this, while running the container, when I run `ps` outside of the container, it still shows me processes happening within the container together with all other processes running on host.
+However, there is a problem with this, while running the container, when I run `ps` on host, it still shows me processes happening within the container together with all other processes running on host.
 I don't want that, so this is where unshare flags come into play.

-Unshare flags basically prevent changes in the container's namespace from propagating into the host's filesystem.
+Unshare flags basically prevent changes in the container from propagating into the host's filesystem.
 ```
 Unshareflags: syscall_CLONE_NEWNS,
 ```

-By adding this line to `&syscall.SysProcAttr{}`, process IDs within the container's namespace don't show when I run `ps` on host:
+By adding this line to `&syscall.SysProcAttr{}`, process IDs within the container don't show when I run `ps` on host:

 ![](/images/{4B04F37F-C543-4878-B690-2D00CB6C6271}.png)

-Unshare flags and mounts are particularly useful as not only does it isolate what's happening within the namespace, it also allows me to see the parameters I set for cgroups within the namespace.
+Unshare flags and mounts are particularly useful as not only does it isolate what's happening within the container, it also allows me to see the parameters I set for cgroups from within the container.

 ### cgroups
-If chroot changes what the namespace can see, then cgroups control how much a namespace can use.
-Control groups or cgroups allow us to limit how much resources, like memory and cpu a namespace can use.
-They also allow us to limit the number of processes a namespace can have running.
+If chroot changes what the container can see, then cgroups control how much a container can use.
+Control groups or cgroups allow us to limit how much resources, like memory and cpu a container can use.
+They also allow us to limit the number of processes a container can have running.

 Setting up cgroups for my container was a major hurdle.
 Firstly, my Linux distro was running cgroup v1, meaning I had to create a hierarchy for each resource I would like to limit.
 That wouldn't be a problem, I could just do it through Go code, just use `os.Mkdir()` in the `/sys/fs/cgroup/` directory for each cgroup and call it a day...But I was building a rootless container.
-While in the container, I wasn't able to alter anything in the `/sys/fs/cgroup/` directory, remember, I only have root privileges within my namespace, not on host.
+While in the container, I wasn't able to alter anything in the `/sys/fs/cgroup/` directory, remember, I only have root privileges within my container, not on host.

 Therefore, this meant that I had to delegate cgroup subtrees for each cgroup resource, this would allow me to write limits on resources from within the container.